mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 - ``ThreadPool`` now respects the value of ``OMP_NUM_THREADS`` environment variable (documented in [gcc](https://gcc.gnu.org/onlinedocs/libgomp/OMP_005fNUM_005fTHREADS.html))
 - Improved parallel scaling of :ref:`MDNormSCD <algm-MDNormSCD>` with > 4 cores.
 - Reduced execution time of ``EventList::sortTof`` by over 2x, improving performance in algorithms such as :ref:`algm-CompressEvents` and :ref:`algm-SortEvents` which call it.
+- :ref:`LoadNexusProcessed <algm-LoadNexusProcessed>` is now approximately 33x faster when loading a ``PeaksWorkspace`` with a large instrument attached.

 Bug Fixes
 #########